 Typical Labour Cost

 The table below provides an example of what you might pay when hiring a professional.
-If this sounds like a better option for you due to time restraints, etc., contact a trusted professional at Rated People to obtain full quotations.
+If this is the best option for you due to time restraints, etc., contact a trusted professional at Rated People to obtain full quotations.
 Ensure you obtain at least three quotations, and ask for testimonials.

 Don’t fancy doing this job yourself?
 Find top-rated builders in your area by clicking the button below: